risk-radar-project/risk-radar/docs/docs/notification-service/index.md

 ### `GET /status`

-Returns component health based on live dependency probes. `services.kafka` and `services.smtp` resolve to `"up"`, `"down"`, or `"disabled"` depending on broker/SMTP configuration, and the top-level `status` flips to `"degraded"` whenever a required dependency is down.
+Returns component health based on live dependency probes.
+The Kafka entry now exposes both the probe status and the consumer runtime mode (`connected`, `fallback`, or `disabled`), so operators can see when the service is relying on the HTTP fallback while Kafka is unavailable. `services.smtp` still resolves to `"up"`, `"down"`, or `"disabled"`, and the top-level `status` flips to `"degraded"` whenever a required dependency is down.

 **200 OK**
 ```json